 The notice must comply with section 228 of the Act and include details of the General Meeting at which the proposed motion is to be considered.

-Special Resolution: Any resolution for a motion set out in clauses 16.1(a) to (c) must be passed by a Special Resolution of Members.
+Special Resolution: Any resolution for a motion set out in clauses 17.1(a) to (d);

+must be passed by a Special Resolution of Members.

-Surplus assets: Any distribution of surplus assets of the Club in accordance with this clause 16 and applicable laws:
+Surplus assets: Any distribution of surplus assets of the Club in accordance with this clause 17 and applicable laws: